-Children’s Program student volunteer assistants help encourage a literacy and a love of libraries and reading through helping deliver children’s programs at the library and in the community.
+Children's Program student volunteer assistants help encourage a literacy and love of reading and library services through children's programs at the library and in the community.
 Training will be provided.
-All hours completed as part of the program can be used towards the high school volunteer hours requirement.
+All hours completed as part of the program can be used towards the high school volunteer community service requirement.

-Children’s Program Assistant will assist with supervising and setting up equipment and supplies for the following programs:
+Tinker Lab assistants assist with leading and supervising activities, setting up and cleaning up equipment and supplies for the program.

 Friends of Brockville Public Library is currently recruiting community members interested in lending time and expertise to an executive steering committee.